ava-labs/Simplex/README.md

     // Round returns the round number in which the block was proposed.
     // Can also be an empty block.
     Round uint64
-    // Seq returns the round number in which the block was finalized.
+    // Seq is the order of the block among all blocks in the blockchain.
     // Cannot be an empty block.
     Seq uint64
     // Prev returns the digest of the previous data block